intel/openvino-drl-training-demo/README.md

 ![Screenshot](images/hover_env.png)

+We created a Robotics Gym Environment using PyBullet.
+The goal of our DRL task is to have a robot move toward and hover over the blue object based on visual feedback.
+The observation of is the robot's x-y position.
+The action is the dx-dy control of the robot's gripper

 ## Reproducing this Repo
 This repository was validated using Python 3.8 on Ubuntu 20.04 & Mac OS Catalina 10.15.17
 ### Installing Pre-Requisite Software